ApprenticeAI/frapy/docs/topics/spider-middleware.rst

         :meth:`process_spider_input` should return ``None`` or raise an exception.

-        If it returns ``None``, Scrapy will continue processing this response, executing all other middlewares until, finally, the response is handed to the spider for processing.
+        If it returns ``None``, Frapy will continue processing this response, executing all other middlewares until, finally, the response is handed to the spider for processing.

-        If it raises an exception, Scrapy won't bother calling any other spider middleware :meth:`process_spider_input` and will call the request errback if there is one, otherwise it will start the :meth:`process_spider_exception` chain.
+        If it raises an exception, Frapy won't bother calling any other spider middleware :meth:`process_spider_input` and will call the request errback if there is one, otherwise it will start the :meth:`process_spider_exception` chain.
 The output of the errback is chained back in the other